 Knowing a little bit about what bloggers want from marketers and what is considered “blogger outreach etiquette” can greatly improve the success of your blogger outreach campaigns simply because your pitches will be considered instead of deleted right away.

-In honor of the bloggers who provide invaluable word of mouth marketing for your brand, here is a list of things bloggers which everyone knew before they pitched them.
+In honor of the bloggers who provide invaluable word of mouth marketing for your brand, here is a list of things bloggers wished everyone knew before they pitched them.

 Keeping up With A Blog is Tons of Work.
 Compensate!

 There is a bit of a controversy about whether or not to pay bloggers and you can read about it in this post.

 But, it seems that the consensus is that bloggers expect compensation for their brand mentions.
 It makes sense if you think about it.
 They’ve spent so much time curating and keeping the interest of their audience.

 Not to mention the time it takes to craft a post…